Water Heaters

 SOLAR TYPE

-Passive systems operate without pumps and controls and can be more reliable, durable, less maintenance, longer lasting, and less expensive to operate than active systems.
-Active solar water heaters require pumps and controls to move heat-transfer fluids from collectors to storage tanks.
-Both systems often require conventional water heaters as back-ups.
+Passive systems operate without pumps or controls, making them more reliable, durable, and low-maintenance compared to active systems.
+They are generally less expensive to operate and have a longer lifespan.
+In contrast, active systems require pumps and controls to move heat-transfer fluids from collectors to storage tanks.
+Both system types often require a conventional water heater as a backup.
+A direct solar water heating system circulates water directly through the collectors, but it is not suitable for climates with freezing temperatures.

 Things that you should be aware of especially if you are: